Rostros del Rio - "Face of the River"

 Becca has worked with captive and wild primates in Namibia, Panama, and Puerto Rico.
 She has studied the hooded capuchins of the Paraguayan Atlantic Forest since 2013 and published several papers on their behavior.
 She has presented her research at several international and national conferences.
 She is a National Geographic Explorer and received the Lawrence Jacobsen Education Development Award from the International Primatological Society and the Cyril Rosen Award from the Primate Society of Great Britain.
 She has supervised more than 40 undergraduate and masters level projects on urban howler monkeys and hooded capuchins.
 She designed and runs Paraguay's only Field Methods in Primatology course and an online course in primatology and primate conservation.

 This is where you get a chance to support important work on biodiversity, climate change, and youth and community environmental education!
-Your dollar in any amount makes a difference, but this list gives you some hints of impact.
+Your dollar in any amount makes a difference, but the Read More link below to see impact.